urbit/urbit.org-reloaded/content/getting-started/get-id.md

 - [CLI instructions](/getting-started/cli) – Set up Vere, the Urbit runtime, using the command line.

-- [Install on the cloud](/getting-started/cloud-hosting) – A step-by-step guide to setting up Urbit on Digital Ocean.
+- [Install on the cloud](/getting-started/cloud-hosting) – A step-by-step guide to setting up Urbit on a VPS.

 - [Set up a home server](/getting-started/home-servers) – Explore options for running your own dedicated physical Urbit computer.